List of 30 Rock characters: Cooter Burger (James Riley)

-Cooter Burger (Matthew Broderick) is a government employee and political lobbyist.
+James "Cooter Burger" Riley (Matthew Broderick) is a government employee and political lobbyist.
 He first met Jack in the declining Bush administration where together they collaborated to be fired by developing a "Gay Bomb".
 Years later, Cooter works as a Republican political lobbyist and tries to persuade Jack to have TGS make more sketches about Mitt Romney's fictional new running mate, Governor Dunston.
 Cooter's real name is James Riley; "Cooter Burger" is a combination of two nicknames given to him by George W. Bush.